ZappaBoy/pyvttt/README.md

                         Number of threads to use.
 Default is half of the available cores.
   --cpu, --no-cpu, -c   Force to use CPU instead of GPU.
   --force-download, --no-force-download, -d
-                        Force to download the video even if it is already downloaded --translate TRANSLATE, -l TRANSLATE
+                        Force to download the video even if it is already downloaded.
+  --translate TRANSLATE, -l TRANSLATE
                         Translate transcription to the specified language.
 Default is english.
   --summarize SUMMARIZE, -m SUMMARIZE
                         Summarize transcription, you can define a summarization strength between 0 and 100.
 Suggested value: 90.
   --audio AUDIO [AUDIO ...], -a AUDIO [AUDIO ...]
                         Audio file(s) to process.
-Supported formats: m4a, mp3, webm, mp4, mpga, wav and mpeg
+Supported formats: m4a, mp3, webm, mp4, mpga, wav and mpeg.
 ```

 ## Transcribe single video by url